-Three hundred forty-one reports were received for events managed as anaphylaxis (i.e., the client received epinephrine for a suspected anaphylactic reaction).
-Of these, 194 (57%) met the Brighton Collaboration definition for anaphylaxis with diagnostic certainty levels of 1, 2, or 3.14 Upon further review of these reports, many may reflect events such as anxiety or pre-syncopal (fainting) events.
+Three hundred forty-seven reports were received for events managed as anaphylaxis (i.e., the client received epinephrine for a suspected anaphylactic reaction).
+Of these, 199 (57%) met the Brighton Collaboration definition for anaphylaxis with diagnostic certainty levels of 1, 2, or 3.14 Upon further review of these reports, many may reflect events such as anxiety or pre-syncopal (fainting) events.

-Fifty-seven reports of cellulitis were received.
-Although most of these reports specified that antibiotics were provided, many appeared to represent a delayed onset local inflammatory reaction, a reaction described by "others", rather than cellulitis.15

-Ninety reports contained a diagnosed neurological event.
-Forty-five individuals experienced Bell's Palsy within 30 days following COVID-19 vaccination.
-Three individuals were admitted to hospital and diagnosed with transverse myelitis, including one with a history of multiple sclerosis.
-One additional individual was investigated for transverse myelitis with a diagnosis made by clinical findings but not confirmed through diagnostic imaging.
+Fifty-eight reports of cellulitis were received.
+Although most of these reports specified that antibiotics were provided, many appeared to represent a delayed onset local inflammatory reaction, a reaction described by "others", rather than cellulitis.15 hospital and diagnosed with transverse myelitis, including one with a history of multiple sclerosis.
+Another individual was investigated for transverse myelitis with a diagnosis made by clinical findings but not confirmed through diagnostic imaging.
+One additional individual was initially reported as having transverse myelitis but their exams were inconsistent with that diagnosis.
+She has been discharged home pending further follow up.
 Twenty-seven individuals reported seizures, including 13 with a history of a seizure disorder.
-Two individuals were admitted to hospital for an intracerebral hemorrhage, one of whom had a subsequent encephalopathy.
+Three individuals were admitted to hospital for an intracerebral hemorrhage, one of whom had a subsequent encephalopathy.
 One individual was hospitalized for aseptic meningitis and another for encephalitis presumed to be viral in nature.
 One individual developed encephalopathy possibly related to a recent toxin exposure and was hospitalized.
-There were six reports for individuals with Guillain-Barre Syndrome (GBS), five of which were hospitalized and have since been discharged while the sixth was not admitted.
+There were seven reports for individuals with Guillain-Barre Syndrome (GBS), they were hospitalized and have since been discharged.
 Three of these reports followed AstraZeneca vaccine.
 A possible infectious cause of GBS was not identified in three cases but followed a recent infection of unknown cause for the other two cases.
-GBS cases following COVID-19 vaccines have been identified in Canada and internationally, but rarely.^{12,16,17} Finally, there have been three reports of sudden hearing loss verified by audiology testing.
+GBS cases following COVID-19 vaccines have been identified in Canada and internationally, but rarely.
+12,16,17 Finally, there have been three reports of sudden hearing loss verified by audiology testing.
 Two individuals had a sensorineural hearing loss (SNHL), and the other had either sensorineural or conductive hearing loss.
 Two individuals recovered their hearing with treatment and the third individual's hearing was still improving at the time of this report.
-One U.S. study has looked at an association between COVID-19 vaccines and SNHL and found rates after vaccination did not exceed background rates in the general population.18
+One U.S. study has looked at an association between COVID-19 vaccines and SNHL and found rates after vaccination did not exceed background rates in the general population.
+18